cloudera-labs/hms-mirror/README.md

 ### Run in `screen` or `tmux`

-This process can be a long running process.
+This process can be a long-running process.
 It depends on how much you've asked it to do.
-Having the application terminated because the `ssh` session to the edgenode timed out and you're computer went to sleep will be very disruptive.
+Having the application terminated because the `ssh` session to the edgenode timed out and your computer went to sleep will be very disruptive.

 Using either of these session state tools (or another of your choice) while running it on an edgenode will allow you to sign-off without disrupting the process AND reattach to see the interactive progress at a later point.

 ### Use `dryrun` FIRST

-Before you go and run a process the will make changes, try running `hms-mirror` with the `dryrun` option first.
+Before you run a process that will make changes, try running `hms-mirror` with the `dry-run` option first.
 The report generated at the end of the job will provide insight into what issues (if any) you'll run across.

-For example: When running the either the METADATA or STORAGE phase and setting `overwriteTable: "true"` in the configuration, the process will `ERROR` if the table exists in the RIGHT cluster AND it manages the data there.  `hms-mirror` will not `DROP` tables that manage data, you'll need to do that manually.
-But the processes leading upto this check can be time consuming and a failure late in the process is annoying.

 ### Start Small

-Use `-db`(database) AND `-tf`(table filter) options to limit the scope of what your processing.
+Use `-db`(database) AND `-tf`(table filter) options to limit the scope of what you're processing.
 Start with a test database that contains various table types you'd like to migrate.

 Review the output report for details/problems you encountered in processing.